urbit/urbit.org-reloaded/content/using/install.md

 Note that if you buy a planet from opensea you may have to change its star, ask around in the `urbit-community` chat as a comet first for help before purchasing.

+If you already have a planet and need to escape its star, see [Escaping A Sponsor](@/using/operations/using-your-ship.md#escape).

 Tlon occasionally selects candidates to distribute invitations, and users operating galaxies and stars can spawn and distribute a finite number of stars and planets, respectively.

 ### Using your Urbit ID (Planet or Star) {#id}